-Intention has an impact on what a historian writes.
-The proper motive for a historian, I think, is to describe an event or events with enough detail that the created picture is accurate.
+Good history is written with the intention of describing an event or events undistorted by one's egocentricities and passions and to describe with enough detail that the created picture is basically accurate.
+This in my opinion is the proper motive for a historian.
 This is different from writing propaganda or a tract.
-Writing good history requires at least attempt to describe undistorted by one's passions, at least an attempt to take into account perspectives outside one's own head — an ability that we acquire when growing out of infancy.
-This can be done without claims to objectivity.
+It requires an attempt to take into account perspectives outside one's own head — an ability that we should acquire when growing out of infancy.

 The first modern historian-journalist is said to have been Thucydides, author of History of Peloponnesian War.
 He made a conscious effort at impartiality.
 Of Thucydides the historian Herbert J Muller writes that his detachment was "especially admirable because he was himself deeply involved in the war."
 Thucydides wrote down the exact speeches of participants in the war.
 He avoided poetry, choosing instead the precision of prose, knowing that prose would have less appeal.